DTJF/fbdoc/src/doc/Examples.md

 - `*` for comments (exported as C comment)
 - `&` for direct exports (exported as C source)

-\note In these examples the ends of the FreeBasic multi line comments
+\note In these examples the ends of the FreeBASIC multi line comments
        are fakes, because the straight single quote mark cannot be used in the source (Geany lexer gets confused).
 Instead an acute accent is used.
 Correct them when you intend to copy / paste the